bruno-iorio/Concept/Reporting/bruno-weekly-update.md

 Week 4:

 Added some more features in the main page, such as a button to open more than one text editor.

+week 5:

+worked on the reduction of the qml code, and in integrating some qt libraries functionalities.

+Week 6:

+Started working on creating a calendar that holds events.
+This created some issues since the way that the QCalendarWidget works is a little bit weird. once it does not hold objects.